openai/atari-reset/README.md

 </p>

 *Our agent playing Montezuma’s Revenge.
 The agent achieves a final score of 74,500 over approximately 12 minutes of play (video is double speed).
 Although much of the agent’s game mirrors the demonstration, the agent surpasses the demonstration score of 71,500 by picking up more diamonds along the way.
 In addition, the agent learns to exploit a flaw in the emulator to make a key re-appear at minute 4:25 of the video, something not present in the demonstration.*

-The trained model for Montezuma's Revenge can be downloaded [here](https://www.dropbox.com/s/nr4jmjcpsrrsgwf/003100?dl=1).

 # Remaining challenges